The ageing population brings new issues all the time

 The 14 Best Businesses To Start in 2018

 January 15th 2108

 The UK’s leading SME business magazine for UK’s thriving small and medium sized business sector.
 Business Matters reaches decision makers in the SME whose businesses turnover between £200,000 to £6M.
-To start the New Year it reviewed Seniors Helping Seniors as part of its new list of new industries about to take 2018 by storm for anyone thinking 2018 could be the year to launch their own venture.
+To start the New Year it reviewed Seniors Helping Seniors as part of its list of new industries about to take 2018 by storm.

-Care services franchises such as Seniors Helping Seniors UK, which enables retired entrepreneurs to own and run home care businesses in their local areas, has seen growth ascent.
-Since launch in 2014, the chain has expanded to over 40 care work providers.
+Care services franchises such as Seniors Helping Seniors UK, which enables entrepreneurs to own and run home care businesses in their local areas, has seen growth ascent.
+Since launch in 2014, the chain has expanded

 For those looking to combine profit with purpose .. the care home market presents a winning business opportunity.
 Read more here